KerbalMissile/Nova-Coding-Language/README.md

 - **Python 3.7+** required to run the Nova compiler GUI (`nova_compiler.py`).
 - **.NET SDK or .NET Framework** required to compile the generated C# code.
 Make sure that `csc.exe` is installed and accessible.
-- **Pillow** Python Library for the automatic PNG to ICO conversion, not working so it is a soft dependency for now.
-You can install it using `pip install pillow`

 ### Running The Compiler